 Discussion: There is only one LC PHY, not multiple LC PHYs.
 Align abstract wording with 11ax abstract, which uses “modifications to the IEEE 802.11 physical layer (PHY)”

-Abstract: This amendment specifies modifications to existing physical layers (PHYs) and the medium access control layer (MAC) that enable operation of IEEE 802.11 over the wireless light medium.
-This amendment specifies PHYs that provide uplink and downlink operations in 800 nm to 1000 nm band, achieve minimum single-link throughput of 10 Mb/s as measured at the MAC data service access point (SAP), and facilitate interoperability among solid state light sources with different modulation bandwidths.
+Abstract: This amendment specifies modifications to the IEEE 802.11 physical layer (PHY) that enable operation of IEEE 802.11 over the wireless light medium.
+This amendment provides uplink and downlink operations in 800 nm to 1000 nm band, achieves minimum single-link throughput of 10 Mb/s as measured at the MAC data service access point (SAP), and facilitates interoperability among solid state light sources with different modulation bandwidths.

 4.3.31 Light Communications (LC) STA

 An LC STA is either an LC HT STA or an LC VHT STA or an LC HE STA.
-An LC HT STA shall consist of LC HT PHY and a HT STA MAC.
-An LC VHT STA shall consist of LC VHT PHY and a VHT STA MAC.
-An LC HE STA shall consist of LC HE PHY and a HE STA MAC.
+An LC HT STA is an HT STA except that it uses an LC PHY operating in the LC HT mode.
+An LC VHT STA is a VHT STA except that it uses an LC PHY operating in the LC VHT mode.
+An LC HE STA is an HE STA except that it uses an LC PHY operating in the LC HE mode.

 …

-31. Light Communications (LC) MAC

-31.1 Introduction

-An LC STA supports the MAC and MAC layer management entity (MLME) functions defined in Clause 31 (LC MAC specification) in addition to a subset of the MAC functions defined in Clause 10 (MAC sublayer functional description), the MLME functions defined in Clause 11 (MLME), and the security functions defined in Clause 12 (Security).

-31.2 LC MAC specification

-An LC HT STA MAC shall consist of an HT STA MAC.
-An LC VHT STA MAC shall consist of a VHT STA MAC.
-An LC HE STA MAC shall consist of an HE STA MAC.

 …

 32.1 Introduction